Dave-team/Knowledge-base/Mental Models.md

 Free rider problem — when those who benefit from resources, goods, or services do not pay for them, which results in an under-provision of those goods or services.

 Association- We automatically feel pleasure or pain when we connect a thing, situation or individual with an experience we’ve had in the past.
+Or automatically connecting a stimulus with pain or pleasure; including liking or disliking something associated with something bad or good.
+Includes seeing situations as identical because they seem similar.
+If we had a good experience, we associate positively with something, we’ll want to continue doing that.
+You use one shoe polish, you’ll stick with that for the rest of your life.
+People associate high price with high quality.
+This is also quite dangerous as we tend to repeat things we previously had success with, even though the circumstances can have changed or is it was due to luck in the first place

 Availability - Daniel Kahneman defines availability heuristic as the process of judging frequencies by the ease with which it comes to our mind.
 We focus on existing evidence and ignore the ones that are absent.
 He defines this by the term WYSIATI – What You See Is All There Is.

 Commitment and consistency - Once we have made a commitment which could be in the form of promise, effort, money, belief, relationships etc, we remain consistent.
 We associate high degree of consistency with personal and intellectual strengths.
+Foot in the door technique: get people to agree with something small first – to be consistent they will then agree on something bigger.
+It's also hard for people to change their opinion once they believed something for a long time.

 Deprival Super Reaction Syndrome - When something we like is taken away or threatened to be taken away, we get upset.
-Taking away people’s freedom, status, money or anything they value will result in Deprival Super Reaction Syndrome(DSRS)
+Taking away people’s freedom, status, money or anything they value will result in Deprival Super Reaction Syndrome(DSRS).
+Includes desiring and valuing more what we can't have or what is (or threatens to be) less available.
+We dislike losing the things we have more than we appreciate gaining the things we don’t have.
+We also want what we can’t have and the less available something is, the more we want it.
+When we almost have something but it is taken away last minute, we react as if it was ours all along

 Do Something Bias – we as humans are often incentivized to do something, even at times it would be better to not do something given our lack of knowledge or understanding in a particular topic.
+There is no reason to do a good job with something you shouldn't do in the first place.
+"We've got great flexibility and a certain discipline in terms of not doing some foolish thing just to be active - discipline in avoiding just doing any damn thing just because you can't stand inactivity."
+There's no use running if you're on the wrong road."

 Envy and jealousy - We are genetically wired to compare, even though we clearly shouldn’t